In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Source Reduction simply means reducing the amount of trash you generate…by thinking before you act.

 We are facing the challenge of having too much trash.
 Most likely, you’re aware of this and are doing your part to recycle.
-Believe it or not, you are reducing your impact on our environment by being responsible about your trash disposal.
-By recycling, you are lengthening the life of our land-fills, saving natural resources and conserving energy.
+Believe it or not, you are reducing your impact on our environment by being responsible for your trash disposal.
+By recycling, you are lengthening the life of our landfills, saving natural resources, and conserving energy.

 Now it’s time to go one step further and think about how to reduce waste in the first place by going to the source.
 Sounds complicated, right?

-Actually, if you reach for a sponge before you go for the paper towels, you are already reducing waste at the source, or practicing what is called source reduction.
+Actually, if you reach for a sponge before going for the paper towels, you are already reducing waste at the source or practicing source reduction.

 Precycling simply means that each time you reach for an item in the grocery store, department store, fast food restaurant, or wherever, you consider how your purchase and its packaging will affect the environment.

 By purchasing products with less packaging, you’ll reduce the amount of trash you create.
-By choosing packaging you can recycle, you’ll have even less to throw away.
-The more you precycle, the less trash you produce, and the less resources you consume.
+You’ll have even less to throw away by choosing packaging you can recycle.
+The more you precycle, the less trash you produce and the fewer resources you consume.
 In other words, reduce waste at the source by precycling!

 Be picky about packaging…buy products you know you can either recycle here in our community or reuse at home.
 Purchase minimally packaged items-avoid multilayered and unnecessary fancy packaging.

 Buy in bulk…whenever practical, purchase the largest size available.
-Not only will you be practicing source reduction, you will save money, too!
+Not only will you be practicing source reduction, but you will also save money!